sympy/sympy/doc/src/modules/mpmath/index.rst

 Mpmath is a Python library for arbitrary-precision floating-point arithmetic.
 For general information about mpmath, see the project website http://code.google.com/p/mpmath/

 These documentation pages include general information as well as docstring listing with extensive use of examples that can be run in the interactive Python interpreter.
-For quick access to the docstrings of individual functions, use the :ref:`genindex`, or type ``help(mpmath.function_name)`` in the Python interactive prompt.
+For quick access to the docstrings of individual functions, use the `index listing <genindex.html>`_, or type ``help(mpmath.function_name)`` in the Python interactive prompt.

 Introduction
 ------------